 The Streets Department performs sidewalk snow removal along 86 miles of sidewalks, many are located adjacent to Priority 1 arterial streets (such as Lemay, Drake, etc.).
 Because these sidewalks are positioned next to the curb on arterial streets, snowplows unavoidably deposit large amounts snow directly onto the sidewalk.
 When plowing operations have finished, a sidewalk snow removal crew will begin to remove snow from designated arterial sidewalks, using tractor and trackless machines.
 Fort Collins is one of very few Front Range cities to perform this service.

-Residents are required to shovel their sidewalk along their property within 24 hours of snow accumulating.
-If a sidewalk is not completely cleared of snow and the City shovels or applies ice melt, there will be a cost to the property owner.
+Residents are required to remove snow and ice from the public sidewalk adjacent to their property within 24 hours of accumulation.
+This includes the sidewalk across the driveway.
+Code Compliance Inspectors enforce the sidewalk snow removal ordinance, and hire snow removal contractors to correct sidewalk hazards at the property owner's cost.
+Unshoveled sidewalks may be reported online using Access Fort Collins or by calling the Nuisance Hotline at 416-2200.
 The City will shovel driveways and sidewalks if they are buried by snowplowing after residents have cleared them.
 If your cleared driveway or sidewalk is covered by a snowplow, report it to the Streets Department at 970-221-6615.

 Business owners and private contractors are strictly prohibited by City ordinance from pushing snow from private lots into the street or on public right-of-ways.
 Private contractors are often hired to provide parking lot and sidewalk snow removal for local businesses.
 Unfortunately many private contractors are unaware of the problems they can create.
 Snow from private property is often pushed into the street or public right-of-way, which typically extends to 5 feet behind the curb.